Lundalogik/move-to-go/README.md

 If the migration contains lots of data, the result will be split into several zip files.

+**Note:** There is a max request length of ~2gb currently in place on the lime go admin site where the zips are going to be eventually uploaded to.
+If after converting the data you have zip(s) that have a size that is higher than 2gb then you should supply the `--shard_size=<number_of_items_per_data_type>` option when running this command and set it to a number that is substantially lower than the number of items of your largest zip file.
+Usually this might happen when you are converting documents i.e. If you have 12000 documents in your largest zip file of 3.5 gb and you supply the option with a value of 5000 then you will end up with 2 zip files of ~1.2gb each.
+By default, the shard_zize is 25000 so lowering the number will cause the script to return more zip files but that is obviously expected.

 ## What happens when you move to Lime Go?

 Since Lime Go contains [all organizations and persons](http://www.lime-go.com/foretagsinformation/) an migration not an import in the traditional sense.